Data Protection Notice

 Processing of the data of website visitors and persons requesting information

 The Company operates and maintains a website for the purpose of providing information to users.
 If the user requires additional information, they have to provide their name, email address or telephone number so that they can be contacted.
 Pursuant to Article 6(1) a) of the GDPR, the legal basis for processing is consent granted by the data subject.
-The Company processes such data for 1 month from the receipt of the letter requesting information.
+The Company processes such data for six months from the receipt of the letter requesting information.

 The Company calls the attention of Website users to the fact that the use of the various services available on the Website and subscribing to newsletters is subject to registration, the condition of which is accepting this Notice as well as granting explicit consent pertaining to the processing of personal data provided during registration.
 The consent granted for the processing of personal data provided during registration or subscribing to the newsletter may be withdrawn by the data subject at any time in writing, without limitation and justification, by sending such request to the Company’s above email address provided for the purpose of communication, or by clicking on the “Unsubscribe” button in the email received.
+The data of unsubscribers is deleted every six months.

 Processing relating to book-keeping